kubeflow/website/content/en/docs/ibm/create-cluster.md

 export WORKER_NODE_FLAVOR=b3c.4x16
 ```

-If the chosen cluster is in vpc-gen2, then the selected environment variables will look as follows:
+If the chosen cluster is in `vpc-gen2`, then for example, the selected environment variables can be:

 ```shell
 export KUBERNERTES_VERSION=1.18